-More than 40% of faculty at FAU (more than 300 individuals) are UFF members, and union membership is growing.
+More than 46% of faculty at FAU are UFF members, and union membership is growing.

 While membership is voluntary, it brings many benefits.
 Peer-reviewed research shows that membership levels correlate with union strength.
 We’ve already had a number of notable achievements, including protecting tenure, building job security for non-tenure track faculty, defending academic freedom, and winning a promotion structure for instructors.
 We certainly don’t get everything we want, but we have a seat at the table because we are organized.

 With greater membership, the union as the only independent voice of the faculty will be stronger, and our contracts will strengthen.
 We’ll have greater resources to influence the terms and conditions of employment at FAU, through collective bargaining, contract enforcement, and political action.